The history of the CERTA label

 To guarantee the quality and professionalism of the trips offered by the Belgian tourism industry to the general public, the officials and the business travel community.

-Award a quality label including, in its criteria, the adoption of a code of conduct validated by the sector and soon to be available on the FPS Economy website.
+Award a quality label including, in its criteria, the adoption of a code of conduct validated by the sector and available on the FPS Economy website.

 Formalise and harmonise responsible professional practices in the social, economic, cultural and environmental fields by respecting the differents stakeholders.